SystemsApproach/private5g/ran.rst

 include a range of possibilities, but is not intended to be an exhaustive list.
 The right-most example, RAN Slicing, is the most ambitious in that it introduces a new capability: Virtualizing the RAN.
-It is also an idea that has been implemented, which we describe in more detail in the next chapter.
+This is typically called *slicing*, as introduced in Section 3.3.

+..
+Decide what xApps we want to describe, and match the figure accordingly.
+The following is just lifted from the original.

 The next three (RF Configuration, Semi-Persistent Scheduling, Cipher Key Assignment) are examples of configuration-oriented applications.
 They